A self-aware lawyer is a higher performing lawyer.

 For more than 25 years, I’ve been guiding meditation and yoga students through hell.

-Don't be fooled by all those images of blissed-out practitioners.
-Yogis navigate internal landscapes every bit as hostile as the external landscapes encountered in the practice of law.
-Attorneys could learn a thing or two from seasoned meditators.
+Don't be fooled by images of blissed-out, flower-sniffing yogis.
+Meditators traverse internal landscapes every bit as hostile as the external landscapes encountered in the practice of law.
+Attorneys could learn a thing or two from the contemplative disciplines.

 James Sammataro